BjoernKW/MailTrigger/src/test/resources/com/bjoernkw/mailtrigger/attachment_test_channel.md

 from: bjoern@bjoernkw.com
 to: ${TO}
-subject: Test email with text format sent by MailTrigger
+subject: Test email with attachment sent by MailTrigger
 +++BODY_TEXT+++
 Dear ${FIRST_NAME},